-You can’t do it en-mass; you can’t do it by formula, by rote or by script.
+You can’t do it en-masse; you can’t do it by formula, by rote, or by script.
 That’s why it works.
-It acknowledges that each person is unique, different and interesting – both the customer and the salesperson.
-But it does take retail sales training to make it happen.
+It acknowledges that each person is unique, different, and interesting – both the customer and the salesperson.

 This is why so many people are afraid to even say they are salespeople – they think that title is icky.

-Selling products or services that aren’t genuinely useful, enjoyable, or in some other way beneficial to a particular customer may help a retail salesperson’s short-term sales, but in the long run, you can’t be a great salesperson if you don’t consistently provide value to your customers.
+Selling products or services that aren’t genuinely useful, enjoyable, or in some other way beneficial to a particular customer may help a retail sales associate and their short-term sales, but in the long run, you can’t be a great salesperson if you don’t consistently sell value over price to your customers.

 You’ll be a sham, and customers will smell it on you.
 Worse, you’ll be selling based on discounts to override the customers’ suspicions you can’t be trusted.

-Selling things to customers that they’ll later regret buying will result in customers who won’t return and will likely spread negative impressions of you and your brand all over Facebook and the like.
+Persuading customers to purchase merchandise they’ll later regret buying will result in customers who won’t return and will likely spread negative impressions of you and your brand all over Facebook and the like.

-Most customers are savvy enough to tell when someone is being honest with them—and they like it!
+Most customers are savvy enough to tell when a retail associate is being honest with them—and they like it!
 If they feel they can trust you, they’re more likely to buy.

 Never overstate the value of a product or service, and don’t gloss over potential shortcomings.
 Not only does dishonesty hurt your store and your own reputation – it makes people leave without buying!